How to think when returning to the office

-As the latest variant of Covid-19 seems to ease, we once again are beginning to consider a return to the office, possibly the ‘Final Return’.
-But what have we learned from our previous workplace returns when it comes to employee well-being, office environments, and recharging workplace relationships both offline and online?
-Here are some of our top tips for managing your workspace in 2022 as we begin yet another (and let's hope it will be the last!) workplace return.
+As the latest variant of Covid-19 seem to ease, we once again are beginning to consider a return to the office, possibly the ‘Final Return’.
+But what have we learnt from our previous workplace returns when it comes to employee wellbeing, office environments, and recharging workplace relationships both offline and online?
+Here’s some of our top tips for managing your workspace in 2022 as we begin yet another (and let's hope it will be the last!) workplace return.

 Top Tips: Workplace Management When Employees Are Returning

 Be considerate to all staff - provide appropriate notice if you wish certain colleagues to return to the office.
-Consider if it is possible to continue flexible working-from-home procedures, and if this can’t happen, provide good communication with the staff affected.
+Consider if it is possible to continue flexible working from home procedures, and if this can’t happen, provide good communications with staff affected.

 In previous post-lockdown returns, there were forced workplace returns where colleagues have found themselves irritated by the usual office environments that can be turbulent, where they have resented their outdated workspaces and wishing to be back at home in their own customized environments.

 As we make a return, consider how you could further enhance your workspaces.
 Whether you are a large or small business, making some small enhancements can make the difference for your staff.
 Check out your heating in the office - can your colleagues control it?
 What about the workplace ambience - is it calming or too disruptive?
 Consider asking colleagues if they would like to use some music or headphones to help them focus.
 And what about that all important morning coffee - can your colleagues have the option of using a modern coffee machine?
 Get some inspiration from our client Republiken on how they improved their office work environment.